eerimoq/monolinux-jiffy/README.rst

 #.
 Unplug the USB cable.

 #.
-Start logic analyzer capture.
+Start a logic analyzer capture.

 #.
 Plug in the USB cable.

 #.
 Wait for the system to start.

 #.
-Stop logic analyzer capture.
+Stop the logic analyzer capture.

 Measurement points: